Grade 6 Grammar

 Colorful question marks

-Practice Tip: Present your children with a topic and an audience demographic and challenge them to write a report with this group of people in mind.
+Challenge your sixth grader to write a report with a specific topic and target audience in mind.
 Ask them to annotate in the margins of their report and explain how they have directly addressed their audience and maintained this throughout their article.

 Varying Sentence Structure

-Children in Grade 6 will be expected to write articles and stories that display a wealth of variety in language and sentence structure in order to maintain the interest of their audience.
+Children in sixth grade will be expected to write articles and stories that display a wealth of variety in language and sentence structure in order to maintain the interest of their audience.
 There are many tools that children can use to help facilitate a high level of variety and pace in their writing.

 Children can try to use a range of the following sentence types throughout their articles are stories: